a2stuff/a2d/res/notes/testplan.md

 * Open a window.
 Position two icons so one overlaps another.
 Select both.
 Drag both to a new location.
 Verify that the icons are repainted in the new location, and erased from the old location.
 * Open a window.
 Position two icons so one overlaps another.
 Select only one icon.
 Drag it to a new location.
 Verify that the the both icons repaint correctly.

 * Position a volume icon in the middle of the DeskTop.
 Incrementally move a window so that it obscures all 8 positions around it (top, top right, right, etc).
+Select and deselect the icon at each position.
 Ensure the icon repaints fully, and no part of the window is over-drawn.
 * Position a window partially overlapping desktop icons.
 Select overlapped desktop icons.
 Drag icons a few pixels to the right.
 Verify that window is not over-drawn.
+* Position two windows so that the right edges are exactly aligned, and the windows vertically overlap by several pixels.
+Activate the upper window.
+Drag a floppy disk volume icon so that it is partially occluded by the bottom-right of the upper window.
+Verify that the visible parts of the icon repaint correctly and that DeskTop does not hang.
+* Position two windows so that the left edges are exactly aligned, and the windows vertically overlap by several pixels.
+Activate the upper window.
+Drag a floppy disk volume icon so that it is partially occluded by the bottom-left corner of the upper window.
+Verify that the visible parts of the icon repaint correctly and that DeskTop does not hang.
+* Position two windows so that the bottom-right corner of one overlaps the top-left corner of the other by several few pixels.
+Drag a floppy disk volume icon so that it should show on both sides of overlap.
+Verify that the visible parts of the icon repaint correctly.

 * Repeat the following cases with these modifiers: Open-Apple, Shift (on a IIgs), Shift (on a Platinum IIe):
   * Launch DeskTop.
 Open a volume window with many icons.
 Click on a file icon to select it.
 Modifier-click the icon to deselect it.
 Drag-select on the desktop covering a large area.
 Verify that no file icons are erroneously painted.